alecthomas/go_serialization_benchmarks/README.md

 All other fields are correct however.

-Additionally, while not a correctness issue, FlatBuffers, ProtoBuffers and Cap'N'Proto do not support time types directly.
+Additionally, while not a correctness issue, FlatBuffers, ProtoBuffers, Cap'N'Proto and ikeapack do not support time types directly.
 In the benchmarks an int64 value is used to hold a UnixNano timestamp.